- img 3 loading...

 Many weapons and weapon mods are rebalanced in Horizon.
 Weapon damage in Horizon is based on a slightly more realistic "damage per hit" rather than "damage per second", because of the fact that ammo is much harder to acquire now.

-Automatic receivers are now much closer in damage to semi-auto.
+Automatic receivers are now very close in damage to semi-auto.
 Some weapons that felt underpowered (like Submachine Guns) were brought up to a usable status.
 Weapons like the .38 pipe gun, remain low damage at low levels, but higher level receivers will allow it to be upgraded much better now.

 Some weapons receivers are completely replaced.. bringing new options to fill gaps.
 I've specifically hand selected only certain weapons to have special receivers, to create variety and specific purposes for each weapon.
 Having too many ammo conversions on every weapons would make everything feel too stale and lack variety in weapons.